maflcko/b-c-gui-translations-review/reviews/lt.md

         <translation>Jūsų dabartinis balansas tik stebimų adresų</translation>

 YES
-The translation uses Lithuanian ("Jūsų dabartinis balansas tik stebimų adresų"), but 'lt' stands for Lithuanian, and the text is actually in Lithuanian.
-However, Lithuanian translation is incorrect in grammar and form.

-1. "Jūsų" means "your", which is correct.
-2. "dabartinis balansas" means "current balance", correct.
-3. "tik stebimų adresų" literally translates as "only (of) watched addresses", but in Lithuanian the phrasing is awkward and incomplete.
-It misses a preposition or additional words to connect properly.

-A better Lithuanian translation would directly translate "Your current balance in watch-only addresses" as:

-"Jūsų dabartinis likutis tik stebimų adresų sąskaitose"

-("likutis" is often used for "balance" in financial contexts; "adresas" is the direct translation for address but commonly, "sąskaita" (account) or "adresai" is used in Bitcoin wallet contexts.)

-Alternatively, to keep it closer:

-"Jūsų dabartinis balansas tik stebimų adresų sąskaitose"

-This means: "Your current balance in watch-only addresses' accounts."
-This is more idiomatic.

-Also, the original translation lacks a preposition like "in" between "balance" and "addresses".
+The Lithuanian translation is ungrammatical.
+The prepositional phrase "tik stebimų adresų" is awkward and incorrect; it should be in the correct genitive structure and more clearly modified to match "watch-only addresses".

 Correct translation:

-Jūsų dabartinis balansas tik stebimų adresų sąskaitose
+Jūsų dabartinis balansas tik stebimuose adresuose
 ```

 ```
         <source>Cannot start bitcoin: click-to-pay handler</source>
         <translation>Negalima paleisti bitcoin: paspauskite sumokėti tvarkytojui</translation>

 YES
-The translation is inaccurate and somewhat misleading.
-The English phrase refers to the inability to start the "click-to-pay handler" related to Bitcoin.
-The current translation "paspauskite sumokėti tvarkytojui" means "click to pay to the handler," which does not convey the intended meaning.

-A better translation would be:
-"Negalima paleisti bitcoin: „click-to-pay“ tvarkyklės"
-or
-"Negalima paleisti bitcoin: paspauskite mokėti tvarkyklės"

-However, since "click-to-pay" is a technical term, it is often better to keep it untranslated or in quotes and translate "handler" as "tvarkyklė" (handler).
-Also "bitcoin" should be capitalized as "Bitcoin".
+The phrase "paspauskite sumokėti tvarkytojui" is a literal translation and does not convey the intended technical meaning of "click-to-pay handler" (i.e., a software handler for click-to-pay functionality).
+Also, "bitcoin" should be capitalized ("Bitcoin") in Lithuanian, following naming conventions.
+The translation should convey that the "click-to-pay handler" component of Bitcoin could not be started.

 Correct translation:
-Negalima paleisti Bitcoin: „click-to-pay“ tvarkyklės
+Negalima paleisti Bitcoin: nepavyksta paleisti „click-to-pay“ tvarkyklės
 ```

 ```